feat7/ingestkit/README.md

 ## Contributing

-See [docs/development.md](docs/development.md) for development workflow.
+See [CONTRIBUTING.md](CONTRIBUTING.md) for development workflow.

 ---

 ## License

-TBD
+This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.

 ---